gbenroscience/ParserNG/LATEST.md

 com.github.gbenroscience.math.graph.Grid
 ```

 So you can use the same codebase to plot graphs on Android, JavaFX, Swing and other Java platforms.
-We have made the required implementations of DrawingContext(so called adapters) available in [GRAPHING.md](./GRAPHING.md)
+We have made the required implementations of DrawingContext(so called adapters) for the most popular Java platforms(Android, Swing and JavaFX) available in [GRAPHING.md](./GRAPHING.md)
+If you have more platforms in mind, we will be excited to have you contribute the code and make the **ParserNG** even more versatile.
 Enjoy!

 Fun fact: here are some interactions with ParserNG hosted on maven-central within Dec 2025 and Feb 11 2026: